Like with us adults, toddlers should also have a comfy pillow to get a good night’s sleep.

-A standard-sized adult pillow is meant for bigger people, so it wouldn’t be best for little ones to use them for sleeping.
+Standard-sized adult pillows are meant for bigger people, so they wouldn’t be best for little ones to use them for sleeping.

-Bigger pillows would also lead to higher chances of suffocation risks for babies.
+Bigger adult pillows would also lead to higher chances of suffocation risks for babies.

 As much as possible, you should use a standard toddler-sized pillow or anything near that size.